 If your relative is not the natural father of the child—for example, his wife had an affair and gave birth to a child—or if he is the natural father of a child but hasn't had a bona fide relationship with the child, he can "legitimate" the child so that the child becomes eligible to immigrate with him.

 Even though you won't have to file another I-130 if a child is born to your relative after the I-130 is approved, several things could happen that could affect the child's ability to get a visa, either positively or negatively.

 Your naturalization: If you're a green card holder petitioning to bring the child's parent (your spouse) to the U.S., you might decide to get your U.S. citizenship after the I-130 was approved.
 This would change your spouse and the child into your "immediate relatives."
-You wouldn't have to file a new I-130 petition for your spouse, but you would have to file a new I-130 petition for the child.
-(See “How Spouses and Children of Permanent Residents Can Change Visa Category.”)
+You wouldn't have to file a new I-130 petition for your spouse, but you would have to file a new I-130 petition for each child.
+(See How Spouses and Minor, Unmarried Children of Permanent Residents Can Change Visa Category.)
 Although it might take a few months for the child's I-130 to be approved, "immediate relatives" don't have to wait in line to get their visas, so getting your citizenship should speed up the immigration process.

 The child "ages out": For some relatives of lawful permanent residents, the wait for a visa can be many years.
 It's even possible that your relative has been waiting so long for a visa that a child born after the I-130 was approved is now over 21!
-Unless the child fits the criteria to be legally considered younger than 21 under the Child Status Protection Act (see “How the CSPA Helps Family-Based Preference Relatives and Derivative Beneficiaries), the child will not be able to get a visa through your relative.
+Unless the child fits the criteria to be legally considered younger than 21 under the Child Status Protection Act (see How the CSPA Helps Family-Based Preference Relatives and Derivative Beneficiaries), the child will not be able to get a visa through your relative.